 - When everyone has finished recording, have students select the green arrow for the next step, reviewing the video.
 Once students have reviewed their video, they can click the green arrow to continue.

 - Next, students must take a selfie to serve as the thumbnail for their video.
 This is the picture that will show in the classroom topic.
 Students can then decorate their selfie with the provided stickers and then press the green arrow to continue.

 - Lastly, students are given a screen to enter their information.
 Students do not have to completely fill this in.
 They may just type their first and last name, or first name last initial, and then press submit.

 - Students have now submitted their video to the topic.
 Once they select complete, they will be taken back to the videos for that topic.
-(If you set your topic up to have responses moderated by teacher, you may have to login and approve the responses for students to see).
+(If you set your topic up to have responses moderated by the teacher, you may have to log in and approve the responses for students to see).

 - Direct students to watch other videos that were submitted and react by selecting the provided options (heart, light bulb, think face, rocket, cool face).
 The provided options may be explained to students or associated with a rubric that students create.
 For example, the light bulb could mean that after watching the video, the student had a thought to share.

 Different options for assessing the students: